 We work very closely with parents and carers to help each child to settle in to, and make the most of, school.
 Families are invited to special events and there is regular contact through home/school books, phone calls, newsletters and meetings.

-Pupils in Year 3 – 6 are based in Silver, Gold, Purple, Red and Green classes.
+Pupils in Year 3 – 6 are based in Silver, Gold, Purple, Pink and Green classes.
 Pupils are grouped according to age and ability to maximise progress.
 They follow a creative curriculum linking together all the subjects of the Primary National Curriculum differentiated and adapted to make learning relevant and fun.

 Termly topics give opportunities to develop core English and Maths skills as well as developing subject knowledge and skills in all subject areas.
 E.g. the topic ‘Superheroes’ includes English – story writing, Maths – measure (how far, how heavy, how long?), Science – forces, History – famous heroes in history.